confluentinc/cp-ansible/VARIABLES.md

 ***

+### default_internal_replication_factor

+Recommended replication factor.
+Usually 3.
+If running in 2DC and look for balanced replicad, consider increasing to 4.
+If number of brokers is less than this property, then minimun value is used.

+Default:  3

+***

 ### sasl_protocol

 SASL Mechanism to set on all Kafka Listeners.
 Configures all components to use that mechanism for authentication.
 Possible options none, kerberos, plain, scram